Quantization of intra- and inter-band Berry phases in the shift current: Greater variety of essentially noncentric insulators

-Currently all known examples of delicate topological insulators are intrinsically noncentric,\footnote{Beyond insulators, there exists a phononic three-band touching point that is both delicate-topological and compatible with centrosymmetry.\cite{park_acoustictriplepoint} It may be possible to generalize the homotopy invariant of this three-band touching to a centrosymmetric, three-band insulator.} in the sense that the topological distinction between trivial and nontrivial insulators (in the standard sense) is only meaningful for space groups without centrosymmetry.\cite{Hopfinsulator_Moore,AA_teleportation,nelsonAA_multicellularity,nelsonAA_delicatetopology,lapierre_nbandhopf} This offers a rich playing field to search for nontrivial optical invariants.
+Currently all known examples of delicate topological insulators are essentially noncentric,\footnote{Beyond insulators, there exists a phononic three-band touching point that is both delicate-topological and compatible with centrosymmetry.\cite{park_acoustictriplepoint} It may be possible to generalize the homotopy invariant of this three-band touching to a centrosymmetric, three-band insulator.} in the sense that the topological distinction between trivial and nontrivial insulators (as distinguished by intra-band invariants) is only meaningful for space groups without centrosymmetry.\cite{Hopfinsulator_Moore,AA_teleportation,nelsonAA_multicellularity,nelsonAA_delicatetopology,lapierre_nbandhopf} This offers a rich playing field to search for inter-band invariants related to the shift current.
 To give a flavor of the possibilities, the reverting Thouless pump (RTP) has been theoretically explored in a wide variety of $Pn$-symmetric Hamiltonians,\cite{AA_teleportation,nelsonAA_multicellularity,nelsonAA_delicatetopology} where an $n$-fold rotational symmetry plays a role analogous to the reflection symmetry in this paper.
 A known mod-$n$ equivalence\cite{nelsonAA_multicellularity,nelsonAA_delicatetopology} between the RTP and Hopf invariants suggests the existence of mod-$2n$ shift obstruction relations that relate the intercellular shift, the Hopf invariant and the optical vorticity.
 In this context, the intercellular shift is defined by averaging the shift vector over rotation-invariant $\bk$-lines, rather than a mirror-invariant cross-section of the BZ [cf.\ \q{averageshift}].